If you are thinking about teaching English in Taiwan and you want to be near the beach then this is for you.

 How to find a job in these awesome places

-You'll have to be there to find a job teaching English in one of the locations above.
+You'll probably have to fly there and look to find a job teaching English in Taiwan at one of the locations above.
 Which is basically the same for Taiwan in general, however the difference is that you'll almost never see a job advertised on Taiwan sites like Tealit in a really nice place.
-You'll have to go to that town and go door to door to buxibans and public schools (if you are a licensed teacher).

 On the other hand you can try your luck with a recruiter.
 Dewey is a pretty big recruiting company that places teachers in schools in Taiwan.
 You can contact them and tell them where you would like to teach.
 However, I would not rely on them as your sole means of finding a job there.
 I would do it the old fashioned way and go door to door.